rwieruch/blog_robinwieruch_content/blog/create-react-app-css-modules/index.md

 ---
-title: "create-react-app with CSS Modules"
+title: "How to use CSS Modules in create-react-app?"
 description: "The article is a short how to use CSS Modules in your create-react-app application.
 It shows you how to setup CSS Modules, but also how to use it in your components ..."
 date: "2018-10-03T13:50:46+02:00"
 categories: ["React", "JavaScript"]